-We have assembled some of the North’s digital elite to be on the inaugural Digital City Festival steering panel.
-They will be advising, supporting and helping to shape our week-long programme of events across Manchester in March 2020.
+We assembled some of the North’s digital elite to be on the inaugural Digital City Festival steering panel.
+They advised, supported and helped to shape our week-long programme of events across Manchester in March 2020.

-Find out more about this year’s steering panel below.
+Find out more about the 2020 steering panel below.